nkiyohara/gymnasium-cartpole-swingup/README.md

 - **Action Space**: Force applied to cart $[-1, 1]$ (scaled to $[-10, 10]$ N internally)
 - **Observation Space**: Depends on the `obs_mode` parameter (see below)
 - **Reward**: Higher when pole is upright and cart is centered

+This is a more challenging version of the standard [Gymnasium CartPole](https://gymnasium.farama.org/environments/classic_control/cart_pole/) environment.

 ### Observation Space Detail